QuanPham19/covid-supply-chain-optimize/README.md

 # covid-supply-chain-optimize
-Covid-19 Supply Chain analysis and optimization
+Covid-19 Supply Chain analysis and optimization.
+The project aims to assign dates and transport modes of shipments with pandemic constraints so that the cost is minimized.

 1. Geographic Visualization:
 ![image](https://github.com/QuanPham19/covid-supply-chain-optimize/assets/106662700/f94860da-cf3c-4dbb-9e81-034b8042e1b9)